simssj/routeros-scripts/doc/sms-forward.md

 Configuration
 -------------

-Notification settings are required for e-mail, matrix and/or telegram.
+Notification settings are required for e-mail and telegram.
 Also you have to enable receiving of SMS:

     / tool sms set receive-enabled=yes;